compgeolab/temperature-data/data/processed/README.md

 # Monthly average temperature data for the world

+These data are a subset of the original data files from [Berkeley Earth](https://www.berkeleyearth.org) licensed CC-BY-NC.

 This archive contains monthly average temperature records for several countries (see list below).
-The data for each country is contained in a CSV file.
+The data for each country is contained in a CSV file with the year, month, decimal year, temperature (C), and uncertainty (C).
 The temperature is the country-wide average for each month of the year.

-The data are a subset of the original data files from [Berkeley Earth](https://www.berkeleyearth.org) licensed CC-BY-NC.
+The decimal year assumes every month is 1/12 of a year and assigns the datum to the middle of the month.

+The original data were processed to remove NaNs, include the decimal year, convert temperature anomaly to absolute temperature, and format the data as CVS with UTF-8 encoding.

+Downloaded and processed: 2025-02-11

 ## License